cosmic-utils/stellarshot/README.md

 - [x] Creating a repository with a hardcoded password
 - [x] Creating a new snapshot (blank for now) into a selected repository

+## Planned features

+- [ ] Creating a repository with a user set password
+- [ ] Create and delete snapshots into any selected repository

 ## Install

 To install your COSMIC™ application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command: